fodorbalint/PathMaker/readme0.md

 It is because if we do so, an enclosed area is created, with one way to go out of it.
 If that area has an impair amount of cells, it cannot be filled, so we cannot take that step.
 The explanation is simple: Imagine if the table was a chess board.
 In order to step from white to black, you would need to take an impair amount of steps - the color changes at every step.
 Here, the entry of the area would be (4,3) and the exit (5,3).
 An impair amount of steps means pair amount of cells.
 In the example, you can also say that we cannot step right, because there is a future line start 2 to straight and an end 2 to straight and 2 to right.
-On 7 x 7, there will be examples where this is the rule we have to apply, because area counting is not getting triggered:
+On 7&nbsp;x&nbsp;7, there will be examples where this is the rule we have to apply, because area counting is not getting triggered:

 <img src="References/1001.svg" width="7" />